The Kid (1921) Director: Charlie Chaplin

 “A picture with a smile – and perhaps, a tear”

-The Kid is one of Chaplin’s finest films.
-It is worth watching numerous times not only for the amusing portrayal of his classic “Little Tramp” character in his first appearance in a full-length picture, but also for a select group of scenes that separate The Kid from other comedy shorts.
-One includes the highly technical and innovative scene in which The Tramp enters dream-land and is surrounded by angels.
-Like The Gold Rush, The Kid is a sentimental, melodramatic comedy, and it is one of the greatest of all time.
+The Kid is one of Charlie Chaplin’s finest films.
+It is worth watching many times over, not least of which for the chance to witness Chaplin’s amusing feature-length debut of his classic “Little Tramp” character, but also for a select group of scenes that separate The Kid from his other comedy shorts.
+One memorable scene includes aa highly technical and innovative bit of editing in which The Tramp falls asleep and enters a dream-land, surrounded by angels and floating about.
+Like The Gold Rush, The Kid is a sentimental, melodramatic comedy, and it is one of the greatest little pictures of all time.